maxloopinmok/weekly-report/39 - 2026 Monday January 26 to Sunday February 1.md

 - I briefly read and compiled parts of today's news.
 - I read my compiled news.
 - I watched today's news on CNA and Channel 5.
+- I scraped STI stocks data at end of day.

 ## Occasional Tasks To Do:
 - I searched for ebooks.